 If a third party website with negative intentions has access to client hints they may be able to identify some users through a combination of the client hint data they collect and your IP address for example.
 With these pieces of information they could then potentially track you as you move across the web.

 According to the HTTP Working Group, there are however a few things that can be done to help reduce privacy concerns:

 - Implementers SHOULD restrict delivery of some or all client hints header fields to the opt-in origin only.

 - Implementers MAY provide user choice mechanisms so that users may balance privacy concerns with bandwidth limitations.

 - Implementations specific to certain use cases or threat models MAY avoid transmitting some or all of Client Hints header fields.

 Setting up client hints takes a little time and effort, but it can pay off.
 You’ll have responsive image tags that are much more manageable, and your users will always receive content that is optimized for their device in as few bytes as possible.

 However, for now, browser support is still fairly limited.
 This makes it difficult to implement globally in the case of a CDN such as KeyCDN as this would require a change on the origin server’s side.
-We’ve discussed this topic on our community site and although KeyCDN doesn’t currently support client hints, this could change in the future based on how the adoption rate continues.
+Although KeyCDN doesn’t currently support client hints, this could change in the future based on how the adoption rate continues.